 ‘Singing Medicine makes you feel better and helps you play.’
-(Harrison, aged 6)
+(Patient, aged 6)

 ‘He really enjoys himself and can feel that bit brighter.
 There’s a reason to get to the end of the week – because Singing Medicine is going to be there.‘ (Parent)

 We would like to thank all the funders who have supported Singing Medicine.
-Current major funders for Birmingham Children’s Hospital are:
+Current major funders for Birmingham Children’s Hospital include:

-Singing Medicine at Heartlands Hospital and Warwick Hospital is funded by:
+We also deliver Singing Medicine at Birmingham Heartlands Hospital on the Paediatric Wards and Accident and Emergency Unit, where the project is funded by: